Your First 100-Mile Event

 Build up your training bit by bit.
 Don’t jump into longer distances too quickly, and by that we mean don’t start at 10 miles, jump to 60 and then 90.
 It’s too much of a leap.
 Steady incremental increases will help the body learn to adapt to being out on the bike and in the saddle.
 Think about increasing your mileage by 10% each week – although obviously, this depends on when you start your training.

 There is a debate within the cycling world about whether to do a 100-mile ride before your first 100-mile event.
 Cycling is quite different to running.
 We’d recommend that you ride at least 70-80 miles before the event.
 What we can say from experience is that adrenaline can have a powerful effect, and for many, the last 20 miles can be the fastest.

-You’re going to need to understand how to fuel well for riding 100 miles.
+You’re going to need to understand how to fuel well for riding 100 miles with sports nutrition.
 That means not only what you eat before you ride but also what you eat on the ride.
 You’ll need to work out what products work best for you and trial them as you train.
 What works for one rider won’t necessarily work for another.
 There are so many products out there, but it’s worth spending time looking at the ingredients as not all are created equal.

 Try to avoid those that are laden with preservatives and colourants as it puts undue stress on the digestive system.
 What you need to think about is energy and electrolytes, both of which will keep you fuelled and hydrated as you ride.
 Fuel smarter and you’ll ride faster.

 4. Don't Do Anything New On Event Day